YBogomolov/ybogomolov.github.io/_posts/2021-11-09-type-level-uuid.md

 Unfortunately, TypeScript's strings, even literal ones, don't have `length` as a constant — it's just a `number`.
 So we need to implement this check using a recursive type with an accumulator.

 I'm also defining a helper `Prev` to calculate previous number for a given one.
-It uses accessing tuple by index to get a *previous* number regarding the index — e.g., for `X = 5` it will get fifth element of a tuple, which is `4`.
+It uses accessing tuple by index to get a *previous* number regarding the index — e.g., for `X = 5` it will get sixth element of a tuple, which is `4`.
 As the longest group of symbols in UUID has length of 12, so maximal number present in a tuple is `11`, and rest are `never`s:

 ```ts
 type Prev<X extends number> =